Gokul-M-PIllai/Getting_and_Cleaning_Data-Course_Project/README.md

-# Corsera's Course Project - Getting & Cleaning Data
+# Coursera's Course Project - Getting & Cleaning Data
 One of the most exciting areas in all of data science right now is wearable computing - for example [this article](<http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/>).
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.

 The purpose of this project is to work with the data collected from the accelerometers and gyroscope of the wearable device Samsung Galaxy S smartphone and to prepare tidy data that can be used for later analysis.